-As at 31 December 2020, the Company is compliant with legislation, its high solvency ratio being substantially higher than the statutory 100%.
-Moreover, as at 31 December 2020, the Company had a major surplus of eligible own funds above the minimum capital requirement.
+As at 31 December 2021, the Company was compliant with legislation, its high solvency ratio being substantially higher than the statutory 100%.
+Moreover, as at 31 December 2021, the Company had a major surplus of eligible own funds above the minimum capital requirement.